chriskonnertz/DeepLy/README.md

 It is possible to use this library without using Composer but then it is necessary to register an [autoloader function](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md#example-implementation).

-> This library requires PHP 5.6 or higher.
+> This library requires PHP 5.6 or higher and the cURL extension.

 ## Usage example